 As I began to write this post, it didn’t take me even an hour to come up with way more than 100 songs every child show know!
 One of my most favorite classes in college was Elementary Music Methods, and one of my most favorite jobs was elementary (K-4) music teacher at Willie Brown Elementary school in Mansfield, Texas.
-I taught some of these songs to my students, and today I’m happy to share them with you.
+I taught some of these songs to my students (you’ll love these songs for kindergarten music class), and today I’m happy to share them with you.

 The Top 100 Songs Every Child Should Know